gotopple/go-examples/go-modern-aws/README.md

 ### Configuration Access Control

-If a user (IAM actor like a user or another identity associated with some policy) has access to a path, then the user can access all levels of that path.
+If a user (IAM actor like a user or another identity associated with some policy) has access to a path, then the user can access all levels at or below that path.
 For example, if a user has permission to access path /a, then the user can also access /a/b.
 Even if a user has explicitly been denied access in IAM for parameter /a, they can still call the GetParametersByPath API action recursively and view /a/b.

 ## The Example Service